zerowastefestival/zerowastefestival.github.io/index.md

 Do you want to help the festival but don't have lots of time?
 Or maybe just want free entry to the next festival and choice of workshop?
 Well, the solution is here!
 We need volunteers on the day (24th June in St Andrews Resource Centre) to do various jobs from moving tables to manning doors.
 In exchange for a few hours helping out, you get a run of the festival, meet like-minded people and have a first pick at the swap shops.

+Spaces for talks and workshops are limited.
+Buying a ticket early entitles you to advanced sign up for your preferred talk/workshop (details will be sent to you by email when purchasing a ticket).
+Limited places may be left on the day itself and are given away on first-come first-serve basis.

 Please contact us at [volunteers@zerowastefestival.ie](mailto:volunteers@zerowastefestival.ie) to get involved.

 <a href="#top">Back to top</a>